MonsOlympus/UE4-WikiBook/README.md

   * Create a class (both C++ and BP)
   * Using the Constructor (both C++ and BP)
 * Design
-  * Monetary Systems (not related to business model)
+  * Monetary Systems - Not related to business model
-  * Life Services (dont steal your health mechanic)
+  * Life Services - Dont steal your health mechanic
-  * To respawn or not to respawn
+  * To respawn or not to respawn - That is the question

 ### License